 - Contest the Ticket: If you feel the ticket was unjust or that the penalties are too steep, you can fight it in court before a judge.
 You will have to provide evidence that you are not guilty, and a prosecutor will attempt to prove the opposite.
 The judge will then decide whether to keep the ticket or throw it out.

-Depending on the severity of the penalty, it can be beneficial to hire a traffic lawyer to defend your case.
-If you are ever unsure of how to proceed after receiving your ticket, they are always a good source to turn to with questions and uncertainties.
+Depending on the severity of the penalty, it can be beneficial to hire a lawyer for speeding tickets from VA to defend your case.
+If you are ever unsure of how to proceed after receiving your ticket, we are always a good source to turn to with questions and uncertainties.